Save

 flush=1-7gal[2]).

-water beds elsewhere or over several days.
-Water softener salts may
+& water beds elsewhere or over several days.
+Water softener

 minimize water with flow-based softener, not timer-based.
 Electronic softener